microsoft/windows-rs/readme.md

 }
 ```

-To reduce build time, use a `bindings` crate rather simply a module.
+To reduce build time, use a `bindings` crate rather than simply a module.
 This will allow Cargo to cache the results and build your project far more quickly.

 There is an experimental [documentation generator](https://github.com/microsoft/windows-docs-rs) for the Windows API.
 The documentation [is published here](https://microsoft.github.io/windows-docs-rs/).
 This can be useful to figure out how the various Windows APIs map to Rust modules and which `use` paths you need to use from within the `build` macro.